askui/askui/docs/docs/general/02-Components/AskUI-Runner.md

 * [macOS(Intel)](https://files.askui.com/releases/askui-ui-controller/latest/darwin/x64/askui-ui-controller.dmg)
 * [macOS(Apple silicon)](https://files.askui.com/releases/askui-ui-controller/latest/darwin/arm64/askui-ui-controller.dmg)

-### Execute Workflows on a Remote System: Change UiController URL
+### Execute Workflows on a Remote System: Change AskUI Controller URL
-You can change the UiController-URL so the runner can talk to a UiController that runs on a remote machine or on a different port:
+You can change the AskUI Controller-URL so the runner can talk to a AskUI Controller that runs on a remote machine or on a different port:

 ```yml
 ...